Take One Gram of Neural Features, Get Enhanced Group Robustness: Implementation details

 \subsection{Group discovery details}

-For \textsc{GramStyle}, we follow the standard practice of neural style transfer \cite{gatystransfer2016} and use the VGG-19 \cite{Simonyan15} architecture for the identification model.
-This model is trained during 1 epoch on the training dataset with ERM using a batch size of $128$ and SGD-M. In the experiments of Section 4.2 in the main paper, we set the number of clusters to $2$, and use the layer {\it conv5\_1} to extract Gram Matrices.
+For \textsc{GramClust}, we follow standard practice of neural style transfer \citep{gatystransfer2016} and use the VGG-19 \citep{Simonyan15} architecture for the identification model.
+This model is trained during 1 epoch on the training dataset with ERM using a batch size of $128$ and SGD-M. Among usual layers used to compute representations in neural style transfer, we observed improved performance by selecting deeper layers in the network (see \cref{subsec:clustering_analysis}).
+Consequently, for each dataset, we consistently extract features from the \textit{conv5\_1} layer, i.e., the first convolutional layer of block $5$.
+Following results of \cref{fig:impact_nb_clusters}, we set the number of clusters to $2$ in our experiments.

-For EIIL and GEORGE, the identification model is a ResNet-50 \cite{resnet2015} as used in the original methods.
-We train the model for 1 epoch with ERM using SGD-M, as for \textsc{GramStyle}.
-Note that the activation at the output of the last layer is a sigmoid in EIIL \cite{creager21environment} while it is a softmax in GEORGE \cite{sohoni2021}.
-As for \textsc{GramStyle}, the best results were obtained when using $2$ clusters for EIIL and GEORGE.
-We refer the reader to \cite{creager21environment} and \cite{sohoni2021} for other implementation details specific to EIIL and GEORGE, respectively.
+For EIIL and GEORGE, the identification model is a ResNet-50 as used in the original methods.
+We train the model for 1 epoch with ERM using SGD-M, as for \textsc{GramClust}.
+Note that the activation at the output of the last layer is a sigmoid in EIIL while it is a softmax in GEORGE.
+As for \textsc{GramClust}, the best results were obtained when using $2$ clusters for EIIL and GEORGE.
+We refer the reader to \citep{creager21environment} and \citep{sohoni2021} for other implementation details specific to EIIL and GEORGE, respectively.